-This is referred to as the IRS Data Retrieval Tool (DRT) and was designed to provide an easier way for students and parents to provide tax information accurately.
+This is referred to as the IRS Data Retrieval Tool (DRT), and it was designed to provide an easier way for students and parents to provide tax information accurately.
 The FAFSA form will provide information and instructions to applicants about the DRT throughout the online application process.

-The 7 Easy Steps to the FAFSA is a great tutorial that talks you through the sections of the FAFSA in easy to understand steps.
+The 7 Easy Steps to the FAFSA is a great tutorial that talks you through the sections of the FAFSA in easy-to-understand steps.
 It is a great reference to use before completing your FAFSA to assist you with understanding the questions and the financial aid process.

 The US Department of Education requires institutions disbursing federal financial aid funds to verify the accuracy of the information students and their parents submit.
 Clatsop Community College complies with this requirement and approximately 30% of all applicants are selected for verification when their FAFSA is processed.

 If you are selected for verification, you will need to submit additional documents and verify information that was originally reported on your FAFSA.
 An email will be sent to you directing you to go to your MyCCC account and click on the “What is Needed to Complete My Award” link.

 Once documents are reviewed, CCC will make any necessary corrections to your FAFSA on your behalf and notify you by email when your Award Letter is completed.
-The email will instruct you to to to your MyCCC account and click on “What Has Been Awarded To Date” to see your current Award Letter.
+The email will instruct you to go to your MyCCC account and click on “What Has Been Awarded to Date” to see your current Award Letter.

-It is extremely important to check your email often.
+NOTE: It is extremely important to check your email often.

-If you were unable to use the IRS Data Retrieval Tool (or if you chose not to use the retrieval tool) when you filed your FAFSA, you can request an IRS tax return transcript online one of three ways: online, by telephone, or by mail.
+If you were unable to use the IRS Data Retrieval Tool (or if you chose not to use the retrieval tool) when you filed your FAFSA, you can request an IRS tax return transcript online, by telephone, or by mail.

-Online: Receive instant access to your .PDF Tax Return Transcript or request a paper Tax Return Transcript by mail.
+Online: Receive instant access to your PDF Tax Return Transcript or request a paper Tax Return Transcript by mail.

-~If selecting “Get Transcript ONLINE”, you will need to create an account and follow the steps to receive instant access to a .PDF of your Tax Return Transcript.
+~If selecting “Get Transcript ONLINE”, you will need to create an account and follow the steps to receive instant access to a PDF of your Tax Return Transcript.
 Be sure to choose “Return Transcript”.

 ~If selecting “Get Transcript by MAIL”, enter your information and select “Return Transcript” as the type of transcript requested.
 Transcripts arrive in 5 to 10 calendar days.